Mobility vs. Flexibility

 If you have limited passive ROM, you need to work on expanding your ROM (a topic for another day).
 If you have adequate passive ROM, but lack full active ROM, you also have some work to do.

-Your active ROM should be equivalent to your passive ROM.
+Your active ROM should be nearly equivalent to your passive ROM.

 Having greater passive ROM than active ROM (a passive-active deficit) means that your nervous system does not have CONTROL over your ROM.
 This is synonymous to a car that can go 100mph, but only has brakes that work up to 60mph!
 What happens if you try to drive that car at 80mph and then have to brake?!